 Dr. Khananiya Kaplan Memorial Student Achievement Award

-Presented annually for outstanding achievements in ESOL studies and services to the international / ESOL students.
+This award is presented annually for outstanding achievements in ESOL studies and services to the international / ESOL students.
+It was established in 2015 by Prof. Irene Belyakov-Goodman and her family in memory of her father.

 About Dr. Kaplan